-Estimated in-pattern flight duration: ~10-15 min.
-The time separation between releasing the dropsonde and the outbound pass over the estimated splash location should be as close as possible to the time it takes for the dropsonde(s) to fall to the surface (~5-6 min) or the time it takes to obtain the dropsonde(s) splash locations(s) (~10-15 min).
+Estimated in-pattern flight duration: $\sim 10-15$ min.
+The time separation between releasing the dropsonde and the outbound pass over the estimated splash location should be as close as possible to the time it takes for the dropsonde(s) to fall to the surface ($\sim 5-6$ min) or the time it takes to obtain the dropsonde(s) splash locations(s) ($\sim 10-15$ min).

 Expendable distribution: Release a dropsonde targeting the surface wind speed maximum on the inbound leg.
 If possible, release 3 dropsondes in rapid succession through a tight gradient to increase the chances of observing the surface wind speed maximum with a dropsonde.
+An AXBT is not required, but could provide helpful SST data if available.

 Instrumentation Notes: Use standard SFMR set-up.
 Important to maintain as constant of a roll angle, pitch angle, and altitude as possible.
+If available, the WSRA, UMASS SFMR, and/or IWRAP should be operating normally.